novogenautonomy/novogenautonomy.github.io/README.md

 - efficiency

 ## Purpose
-To make it reasonable and affordable to own an Electric Vehicle (EV) before 2035 with Ford !
+Fact: California will ban the sale of all gas-powered vehicles starting 2035.

-California will ban the sale of all gas-powered vehicles starting 2035.
+Action: To make it reasonable and affordable to own an Electric Vehicle (EV) before 2035 with Ford!
 Till 2035 we utilize the window of opportunity “brand impetus for rapid change” for Consumers.

 ## Solution